Flow-Based Single-Step Completion for Efficient and Expressive Policy Learning: Experiments and Results

-We compare against goal-conditioned baselines including GCBC \cite{ghosh2019learning, lynch2020learning}, GCIVL/GCIQL \cite{kostrikov2021offlineiql, park2023hiql, park2024ogbench}, QRL \cite{wang2023optimal}, CRL \cite{eysenbach2022contrastive}, and HIQL \cite{park2023hiql}.
+We compare against goal-conditioned baselines including GCBC \citep{ghosh2019learning, lynch2020learning}, GCIVL/GCIQL \citep{kostrikov2021offlineiql, park2023hiql, park2024ogbench}, QRL \citep{wang2023optimal}, CRL \citep{eysenbach2022contrastive}, and HIQL \citep{park2023hiql}.
 Our method, GC-SSCP, consistently achieves strong performance across tasks, notably outperforming not only other flat baselines but also the hierarchical HIQL on average.
 Unlike HIQL, which only transfers top-level policy outputs to a separate low-level controller, GC-SSCP employs a shared policy network across abstraction levels, enabling cross-level generalization without explicit hierarchical inference.
 We hypothesize this design promotes more coherent learning and sample reuse.
-Implementation details and ablations are provided in Appendix~\ref{appendix_section_for_gcrl_sscp}.
+Further implementation details and experimental insights are available in Appendix~\ref{appendix_section_for_gcrl_sscp}, with extended ablation studies in \ref{Appendix_GCRL_Ablation}.
+We include the full pseudocode for the GC-SSCP algorithm (Algorithm~\ref{alg:ssc_offline_gcrl_appendix}), along with training curves across all evaluated environments.
+The appendix also presents ablation studies examining the effect of the AWR inverse temperature hyperparameter, the impact of using hierarchical versus flat inference, and the role of subgoal selection in policy performance.